Demon Slayer Dominates Japan’s 2025 Box Office as Anime Drives a Historic Year for Domestic Film

 The live-action hit Kokuho (aka National Treasure) rewrites Japanese box office history as the highest-grossing domestic live-action film ever.

-Japan’s 2025 domestic box office rankings are in, and the numbers confirm a year dominated by anime, led by an unprecedented run from Demon Slayer.
+Japan’s 2025 domestic box office rankings are in, and the numbers confirm a year dominated by anime, led by a major run from Demon Slayer.
 Figures released by Bunka Tsushinsha cover releases from winter 2024 through winter 2025, with some totals still estimated as films continue their theatrical runs.

 Anime Performance Leads the Conversation From the Start